rubenmak/pintro/README.md

 To get started with Pintro Tunes, you need hardware.
 For one Pintro Tunes system, you'll need:

 - A Raspberry Pi (with power adapter and sd card).
-- A W311MA USB Wifi Dongle - [Example product link](https://www.lightinthebox.com/nl/tenda-w311ma-150mbps-draadloze-n150-high-power-usb-adapter-draadloze-netwerkkaart-wifi-ontvanger-wi-fi-card-ap-functie_p5446216.html) *You need a W311MA type dongle to sniff for WIFI MAC addresses*
+- A W311MA USB Wifi Dongle - [Example product link](https://www.lightinthebox.com/nl/tenda-w311ma-150mbps-draadloze-n150-high-power-usb-adapter-draadloze-netwerkkaart-wifi-ontvanger-wi-fi-card-ap-functie_p5446216.html) *You need a W311MA type dongle to sniff for WIFI MAC addresses*.
 - An ethernet cable.
 - Speakers with a standard audio jack.

-To setup the Pintro Tunes system:
+To set up remote access to the Pintro Tunes system (only required for your initial setup):

 - A monitor with standard HDMI cable.
 - A Keyboard.